hashbangcode/drupal-storybook-talk/src/slides.md

 I've been looking at Storybook for a few years, but there's always been a disconnect between Storybook and Drupal.
 I could build the stories in Storybook, but I'd then have to rebuild them in Drupal.

+Here is an example of Storybook used by the JPL.

 -->
 ---

-# Why SDC?
+# Why Single Directory Components?

 - An important part of modern Drupal theme development.
 - Can be added to themes or modules.
-- Integrates with Drupal Canvas.
+- Integrates with **Drupal Canvas**.

 <!--